Aishite Imasu 1941: Mahal Kita: Writing

-The film's story and screenplay are inspired by the wartime experiences of the townmate of director Joel Lamangan.
+According to director Joel Lamangan, the film's plot was inspired by his townmate's wartime experiences.
 Ricky Lee, who co-wrote the story with Lamangan, took three days to write the screenplay.
-He revealed to the public that the project was rejected for five to seven years by various producers until Regal Films founder-executive producer Lily Y. Monteverde approved it and then, gave a green light.
+He revealed to the public that the project was rejected for five to seven years by various producers until Regal Films founder-executive producer Lily Y. Monteverde approved it.

 Casting

-The film marks the first time where Judy Ann Santos and Raymart Santiago acted together despite they are from different networks and film studios at the time, with Santos being an exclusive TV talent of ABS-CBN and did film projects for Star Cinema and Regal and Santiago being an exclusive talent of GMA Network and Viva Films.
+The film marks the first time where Judy Ann Santos and Raymart Santiago acted together despite being from different networks and film studios at the time, with Santos being an exclusive TV talent of ABS-CBN who did film projects for Star Cinema and Regal and Santiago being an exclusive talent of GMA Network and Viva Films.